alexblakes/regional_nonsense_constraint/documentation/write_up.md

 ### Annotating NMD regions
 For each transcript, the following NMD regions were annotated with custom Python scripts:
-- Start proximal: The first 150nt downstream of the translation start site
+- Start-proximal: The first 150nt downstream of the translation start site
 - Long exon: Positions >400nt upstream of an exon-intron junction
 - 50nt rule: The most 3' 50nt in the penultimate (second-most 3') exon
 - Last exon: Positions in the final (most 3') exon
 - NMD target: Any position within a CDS lacking the annotations above

 "Last exon" and "50nt rule" annotations were unified into one category: "Distal".
-Positions with multiple NMD annotations were assigned one definitive annotation, with this priority: start proximal > distal > long exon.
+Positions with multiple NMD annotations were assigned one definitive annotation, with this priority: start-proximal > distal > long exon.

 ### Variant identification
 Variants were identified from coding exome sequencing (CES)[REF] data in the UK Biobank (UKB)[REF].
 The sequencing methods have been previously described[REF].
 Variants were filtered through the gnomAD sample and variant quality control (QC) pipeline[REF].
 Single nucleotide variants (SNVs) in our transcripts of interest, which passed all variant filters (FILTER="PASS") and had a minimum allele count of 1, were extracted from the 421,212 samples which passed sample-level QC.
 In total, 10,836,767 SNVs meeting these criteria were identified.